History of Lisbon: Earthquake of 1755 and Pombaline era

 Signs of a recovering economy emerged slowly under the Portuguese economic renewal policy.
-The city grew gradually to 250,000 inhabitants who settled in all geographical directions, occupying the new neighbourhoods of Estrella and Rato, while its new industrial centre concentrated around the recent water supply brought by the aqueduct to the water tower of Alcântara.
+The city grew gradually to 250,000 inhabitants who settled in all geographical directions, occupying the new neighbourhoods of Estrela and Rato, while its new industrial centre concentrated around the recent water supply brought by the aqueduct to the water tower of Alcântara.
 Many factories arose in the area, including the royal ceramic factory and the silk factory of Amoreiras, where mulberry trees were grown to provide leaves to feed the larvae of the silkworms used by the local silk factories.
 The Prime Minister tried continually to stimulate the rise of middle class, which he saw as essential to the country's development and progress.
 The first cafes owned by Italians were founded in the city around this time: some survive today such as Martinho da Arcada (1782) in the Palace Square and the Nicola in Rossio Square, whose Liberal owner, among others, illuminated the façade after each Progressive political victory.
 The richest burghers acquired the habit of holding social soirées, with the unprecedented participation of women, while among the conservative nobility women held their traditional place and did not participate.
 In this manner a self-conscious bourgeois middle class rose again from the people of Lisbon, composed of both New Christians and Old Christians; these were the source of the national Liberal and Republican political movements, their presence manifested by the publication of several new newspapers in the capital.

 Pombal was forced to resign after the death of King Joseph and the ascension to the throne of his daughter, the very religious Maria I, whose great contribution to the nation's cultural patrimony was the building of the Basílica da Estrela.
 Under the advisement of the clergy and the conservative nobles, she dismissed the prime minister and sought to limit and even reversed some of his progressive reforms, a movement called the Viradeira.
 Economic conditions had greatly improved in the Pombaline era, but began to deteriorate under the new regime while budgetary problems mounted.
 To deal with rising poverty and crime, a police force was created in 1780 under the leadership of Diogo Pina Manique.
 Secular political persecution resumed at this time.
 The police hounded, arrested, tortured and expelled progressive partisans: Freemasons, Jacobins and liberals; as well as their newspapers, were censored.
 Many literary works by liberal Protestants or philosophers were banned and the cafes where they congregated were watched by plainclothes policemen.
 Cultural expression was controlled and any manifestations less than rigidly Catholic were outlawed, including the ancient Carnival.
 Conversely, Portuguese theatre was stimulated by the construction in 1793 of the Teatro de São Carlos in Chiado, which replaced the opera house destroyed during the earthquake.
 It was, however, funded by the private sector.